--- the subscriber area has no ads ---

 - Good management of any type of investment takes time and

 understanding.
 This is why those with experience will often

 advise beginners to leverage the experience they already have by

 investing in what they know.
 The critical piece that is often

 missing for many stock investors is an understanding of the

-basic lessons there can make all difference between
+markets themselves.
+Some basic lessons there can make

-financial success or failure on an otherwise correct insight.
+all difference between financial success or failure on an

 - My background gives me a good understanding of technology and the workings of the market.
 I now make my living solely from investing since the rewards multiply with success rather than scaling linearly with effort.
 I'm sharing my thoughts for the purpose of education and discussion, not telling you what to do, or what I'm doing.
 If I speak well of an investment, it's a fair guess that I'm putting my money where my mouth is.
 Furthermore, I have the ability to do things, like write options and keep money in arbitrary currencies, which are not available to the average retail investor.
 As such, I generally will not waste time talking about things that most people can't do.
 If you want to be able to do them, talk with me personally.